dima-iholkin/SwitchApps/docs/Post-Install.md

 B. The same can happen when the CPU is under high load, or when the utility is in a cold memory state.

-C. Some games and especially the full screen game mode doen't seem to work well with the utility.
+C. Some games and especially the full screen game mode doesn't seem to work well with the utility.
 You can stop the utility during the gameplay.
 ![Stop from the Start Menu](/docs/_assets/02_StartMenu.png?raw=true "Stop from the Start Menu")

-D. Microsoft Edge on Windows 11 doesn't seem to work well with the utility.
+D. Microsoft Edge on Windows 11 doesn't seem to work with the utility.
 So the `Alt + Tab` press there triggers the standard Windows 11 `Alt + Tab` behavior.